cerbos/tutorial/src/03-resource-definition/README.md

-# Policy Authoring
+# Policy authoring

 > The policies created below can be found in `./cerbos/policies`.

-## Authentication Roles
+## Authentication roles

 To begin with Cerbos needs to know about the basic roles which are provided by your authentication provider.
 In the case of Cerbforce, Auth0 provides a role of either `ADMIN` or `USER` for all profiles.
-This will be important when starting to define access ot resources below - for now just make a note of them.
+This is important when starting to define access ot resources below - for now just make a note of them.

 ## Resources

 The best place to start with defining policies is listing out all the resoueces and their actions that exist in the system.
-A resource is an entity type that users will be authroized access too.
+A resource is an entity type that users are authroized access too.

 In the case of Cerbforce some of the resources and actions are as follows: